Coder-Jon014/upcj_gather_app/README.md

 For ADMINS:

-Create and Update Services
+-Create and Update Services

-Send and Recieve Notifcations
+-Send and Recieve Notifcations

-View Infected Members and Services
+-View Infected Members and Services

-View all members
+-View all members

 For MEMBERS:

-Send Covid Alert
+-Send Covid Alert

-View Notifications
+-View Notifications

-View and Register for Services
+-View and Register for Services

-Managing contact information
+-Managing contact information

 It was made with the help of FlutterFlow.